LuukHenk/2048-Solver/README.md

 ## Changelog:
 ### Version 0.0.1 (27 februari 2020)
 - Remade the main file
+- Reorganised the game class
+- Removed some small bugs in the game class
 - Finished the manual game, which is playable in the terminal
-- Reorganised some code in lib/game.py
+- Added comments to all code
 - Made a new README.md

 ## To do:
-- Organise code of files in the lib folder
+- ~~Organise code of files in the lib folder~~
 - Rebuild the AI that solved the game
-- Build a extern graphical screen to play the game
+- Build a extern graphical screen to play the game or watch the game being played

 ## References
 Lots of thanks for [Sidney Liebrand](https://github.com/SidOfc) by helping me building this game and AI.